How to Deal with a Conflict Avoidant Spouse: 5 Ways

-What is conflict avoidance?
+What is conflict avoidance in relationships?

 Conflict avoidance occurs when a person refuses to admit that they may have a conflict with someone else.
 Instead of arguing or fighting, they pretend everything is okay to keep the peace.

-This may be able to work for a while in a relationship but having a conflict avoidant partner may cause you to feel like you will be unable to work out your problems.
+This may be able to work for a while in a relationship but having a conflict-avoidant partner may cause you to feel like you will be unable to work out your problems.
 Issues may never seem to get handled because you cannot talk to them.

 What causes conflict avoidance?